serverpod/serverpod_docs/docs/05-concepts/13-scheduling.md

 ```

 :::note
-`data` is an object created from a class defined in one of your yaml files and has to be the same as the one you expect to receive in the future call. in the `protocol` folder, `data` may also be null if you don't need it.
+`data` is an object created from a class defined in one of your yaml files and has to be the same as the one you expect to receive in the future call. in the `model` folder, `data` may also be null if you don't need it.
 :::

 When registering a future call it is also possible to give it an `identifier` so that it can be referenced later.
 The same identifier can be applied to multiple future calls.